sigedu-org/website/README.md

 - For instructions on how to install docker for Ubuntu (at least 14.04), go [here](https://docs.docker.com/install/linux/docker-ce/ubuntu).
 This link also has options for other Linux distributions.

-### Testing Docker
-To test your installation, just type: `docker --version` at the terminal/command prompt

-A successful install will result in something that looks like: `Docker version 17.05.0-ce, build 89658be`
+To test your installation, just type: `docker --version` at the terminal/command prompt.
+A successful install will result in something that looks like: `Docker version 17.05.0-ce, build 89658be`.

-### Using Docker

 Once you have docker up and running, the following command will help you run the container locally from within the root directory of the project: